ippontech/tatami/README.md

     docker-compose -f src/main/docker/cassandra-dev.yml build
     docker-compose -f src/main/docker/cassandra-dev.yml up -d

-Docker-compose will start 3 containers:
+Docker-compose will start 3 services:
-- A container with the Cassandra node contact point
+- **tatami-cassandra**, a container with the Cassandra node contact point
-- A container with a second Cassandra node joining the cluster
+- **tatami-cassandra-node-1**, a container with a second Cassandra node joining the cluster
-- A container to apply the keypsace and schema creation and data migration
+- **tatami-cassandra-migration** a container to apply the keypsace and schema creation and data migration

+To stop the cluster, run:

+    docker-compose -f src/main/docker/cassandra-dev.yml build

+You can dynamically add nodes to the Cassandra cluster, but you should increment the number one by one as the cluster will fail to add more than one node at the same time.
+To dynamically change the number of nodes joining the Cassandra cluster, run:

+    docker-compose -f src/main/docker/cassandra-dev.yml scale tatami-cassandra-node=NUMBER_OF_NODES

-The migration container is responsible to apply all the migration scripts from src/main/resources/config/cql in the following order:
+The migration service is responsible to apply all the migration scripts from src/main/resources/config/cql in the following order:
 1. create-keyspace.cql
 2. create-tables.cql
 3. all \*_added_entity_\*.cql in alphabetical order